ben-james-dodwell/blog-cv-benjamesdodwell-com/content/blog/cloud-resume-challenge/05-backend-infrastructure-as-code/index.md

 ---
-title: "Cloud Resume Challenge: Infrastructure as Code - Backend"
+title: "Cloud Resume Challenge: Backend Infrastructure as Code"
 date: "2024-04-25T13:40:00.000Z"
 description: "Using Terraform to configure the DynamoDB table, Lambda function, and API Gateway as code."
 ---